rancher/dashboard/docs/developer/api-resources-and-schemas.md

 >
 > A These are part of the common underlying `resource-instance.js` or, if the resource type has it, the type's own `model`.

+## API Calls to Third-party Domains

+Rancher includes a proxy that can be used to make requests to third-party domains (like a cloud provider's API) without requiring that the other end supports CORS.
+Send requests to `/meta/proxy/example.com/path` and the request will be made from the Rancher server and proxied back to you.

+## Nodes vs. Machines

+Upstream Kubernetes manages nodes, as shown in Cluster Explorer.
+Rancher deals with machines, which control node provisioning, and they are available from Cluster Management.

+When you create a cluster, the cluster has a spec that contains machine pools.
+Each machine pool uses a machine config (`rke-machine-config`), which configures the size and role of the machine.
+Rancher sends the configuration to CAPI (Cluster API), which uses it to create the machines.

+When provisioning RKE clusters, you could create node templates and define virtual machines in them.
+Then those definitions could be used when creating node pools.
+In contrast, RKE2 and K3s cluster provisioning uses CAPI as its standard for provisioning clusters, and CAPI requires that a machine template can only used once per node pool.
+For that reason, node templates cannot be shared across node pools the same way they used to be able to for RKE provisioning.
+The forms for provisioning new RKE2 and K3s clusters through Rancher don't introduce the concept of node templates.
+Instead they let you create new node pools for each new cluster.

 ## UI Components for Resource Types

 The dashboard has a framework and set of components to support (conditional) representation of resource type/s.
 Common UI features include